Paula Deen’s meatloaf recipe is everything you need in your life.

 And the texture?
 It’s incredibly moist and juicy, without being too greasy.

-Best of all, it’s a breeze to make.
-It’s so simple, and it requires less than 10 minutes of hands-on prep.
+And it’s so simple, and it requires less than 10 minutes of hands-on prep.
 The rest is up to the oven.

 Paula Deen’s Meatloaf